VMware

 • VMWriteVariable

 • Library files located in new directories.
-Shared libraries and vix.lib are in the Workstation-6.5.0 directory now, not ws-3 as in previous releases.
-To compile a VIX client on without using the recommended wrapper library, make libraries available to your program from VMware VIX\Workstation-6.5.0\32bit or vmware-vix/Workstation-6.5.0/32bit.
-For Server, substitute VIServer-2.0.0 for Workstation-6.5.0.
-Installed documentation might contain the wrong pathnames, but this has been corrected in the vmware.com Web version.
+Shared libraries and vix.lib are in the Workstation-6.5.0 or VIServer-2.0.0 directory now, not ws-3 as in VIX 1.1.x releases.
+To compile a VIX client without using the recommended wrapper library, make libraries available to your program from VMware VIX\Workstation-6.5.0\32bit on Windows or vmware-vix/Workstation-6.5.0/32bit on Linux (substitute 64-bit or VIServer-2.0.0 as appropriate).

 • Clone option of vmrun exits with powered-on guest.
 Executing the vmrun clone option on a powered-on guest now produces an error message, instead of making an invalid snapshot.

-• Upgrading hardware version 3 to 4 in VMware Server.
-Calling VixVM_UpgradeVirtualHardware or vmrun upgradevm on a virtual machine created with Workstation 4.x (hardware version 3) works in Server 2.0, but not in Workstation 6.5 yet.
+• Upgrading hardware version 3 to 4.
+You can now call VixVM_UpgradeVirtualHardware or vmrun upgradevm on a virtual machine created with Workstation 4.x (hardware version 3).

 • Can use VixVM_Clone with Vix_PumpEvents to create a clone of a powered-off virtual machine.
 Creating a full clone of a powered-off parent no longer throws an exception when used with Vix_PumpEvents().